julsraemy/prezi/md/intro-open-data-2024.md

 ## Swiss National Data and Service Center for the Humanities

-- Institutionalised in 2017 by the Digital Humanities Lab of the University of Basel
+* Institutionalised in 2017 by the Digital Humanities Lab of the University of Basel
-- Operated as a national research infrastructure since 2021 by DaSCH and primarily funded by the SNSF
+* Operated as a national research infrastructure since 2021 by DaSCH and primarily funded by the SNSF
-- Project-based data models that rely on a core base ontology (Knora)
+* Project-based data models that rely on a core base ontology (Knora), own metadata schema describing the whole project
-- RESTful API (JSON-LD), Archival Resource Keys (ARKs) with timestamps
+* RESTful API (JSON-LD), Archival Resource Keys (ARKs) with timestamps

 https://app.dasch.swiss/